AHS12/Entity-Basics/README.md

-and an Demo MVC asp.net Project
+and a Demo MVC asp.net Project